 A self contained watermist system is essentially a sprinkler system in one room of a building, for one person.
 These systems are designed for people who spend most of their time confined to a specific area of their home.
 Watermist systems use a spray of fine water droplets that can supress a fire by cooling, wetting and displacing oxygen.

-AFSS sprinklers are the kind we all imagine when we think of sprinklers.
+AFSS, such as sprinklers and water mist systems, are the kind we all imagine when we think of sprinklers.
 They react to heat, and when the temperature in a room fitted with a sprinkler reaches 60 – 70 degrees the sprinkler will spray water across the room and suppress the fire causing the rise in temperature.
 Find out more on the sprinklers page in the property management section.

 Having sprinklers fitted in care homes or specialised housing can allow for a reduction in night staff whilst keeping residents safer in the event of a fire.